polaroidkidd/blog/React-Typescript-Intro.md

 ```

-##  15. Use Contextpart 2

-We start off by updating the `GlobalState` component by creating a `GlobalProvider`.
+Next we update the `GlobalState` component by creating a `GlobalProvider`.
 This saves us from
 having to import `initialValues` where ever we use it and can instead just wrap the `GlobalProvider` component.
 Additionally we refactored `GlobalState.tsx` to include the `useReducer` function from the `ReducerButtons.tsx`
 component.